exploring self-realization, sacred personhood, and full humanity

 All understanding, all wisdom, all vision of love, will flow from that original instantaneous "meeting" with God.
 Truth does not come "through the gradual change of [experience, but] only through immediate perception, immediate discernment, lies the whole of wisdom.”

-Yes, all this will naturally stream from that "original instantaneous 'meeting' with God"; however, the interview might be arranged by God's agent, a particular one "made in the image."
+Yes, all this will naturally stream from that "original instantaneous 'meeting' with God"; however, the interview might be arranged by God's agent, one's Twin Soul, a particular one "made in the image."
 "God's agent" is the literal meaning of the term "Christ," which office each of us is meant to share; albeit, at times, unwillingly, even as we, as has been said, are "dragged kicking and screaming into the kingdom of God."
-Well, good judgment was never our strongest hand.
 Until that "open book of Revelation," we exist, not live, in an unconscious state, blinded, utterly unaware that we currently reside in hell.